Framework-R-D/phlex-design/doc/subsystems/logging.rst

 Logging
 =======

-Phlex is designed so that algorithms can log messages without explicitly depending on the framework :dune:`33 Framework-independent message logging`.
+Phlex is designed so that algorithms can log messages without explicitly depending on the framework :need:`DUNE 48`.